elkorn/afronski.github.io/_drafts/nodejs-evolution.md

 ![Node.js logo](/assets/NodeJsLogo.png)

 *Node.js* in blessed, *enterprise* version `1.0` comes faster then you might have expected (look at the first link in references - Isaac said that `0.12` is the last version before the final release).
-What future will bring us?
+What will the future bring us?

-Bert Belder's talk on LXJS 2013 gives us a small overview about what will come.
-It has obviously a provocative first slide and title, but point still stands - what should we expect from *Node.js `2.0`* ?
+Bert Belder's talk on LXJS 2013 gives us a small overview about what is to come.
+It obviously has a provocative first slide and title, but the point still stands - what should we expect from *Node.js `2.0`* ?

 # Tasks

-One nifty concept was presented in talk and it is called *Asynchronous Tasks*.
+One nifty concept, called *Asynchronous Tasks*, was presented in the talk.

-It was presented as a asynchronous `try...catch` block without changing the language syntax and semantics.
+It was presented as an asynchronous `try...catch` block without changing the language syntax and semantics.
 Let's look at the initial representation:

 {% highlight javascript linenos%}
 task.create(function concatTwoFilesAndThenSomeTask() {